rschristopher/rschristopher.github.io/src/bitcoin-as-money/money-and-state.md

     private gold was seized by the federal government through executive order
     [6102](https://en.m.wikipedia.org/wiki/Executive_Order_6102).
-    A twenty dollar bill was no longer a a "gold certificate".
+    A twenty dollar bill was no longer a "gold certificate".
     International settlements still happened in gold,
     but the USD was debased to $35/ounce